HectareaGalbis/adp/docs/user-api.md

 ````
 Create a cell to place into a table.
 The arguments in objects can be any lisp object.
 They will be princ-ed and concatenated into a single string.
-You can use the following macros to enrich your cell text: bold, italic, bold-italic, code-inline, web-link, header-ref, symbol-ref, function-ref and type-ref.
+You can use the following macros to enrich your cell text: bold, italic, emphasis, inline-code, web-link, header-ref, symbol-ref, function-ref and type-ref.
 ````

 #### Macro: TABLE